HeikoKramer/webDev/css_notes.md

 }
 ```

-Extending means, we are taking the base styling `%btn-shared` and adding additional styling for the `.btn-light` and `.btn-dark` classes to it. <br>
-This is how the compiled css looks like: <br>
+Extending means, we are taking the base styling `%btn-shared` and adding additional styling for the `.btn-light` and `.btn-dark` classes to it.
+The compiled css looks like this: <br>

 ```css
 .btn-light, .btn-dark {